-Stabilization of prices at levels profitable to producers and fair to consumers could be achieved by recourse

-(1) Doc.
-20/1967 which deals with ways and means of stepping up the marketing of AASM products at stable and profitable prices. to a range of techniques that were now well-known and could be used singly or in combination and vary from product to product.
+Stabilization of prices at levels profitable to producers and fair to consumers could be achieved by recourse to a range of techniques that were now well-known and could be used singly or in combination and vary from product to product.
 With particular regard to products exposed to competition from synthetics or substitutes, stabilization of prices should be effected in conjunction with scientific and technical research designed to improve the competitiveness of the natural product and to find new applications so as to create additional markets and promote modern marketing methods for these products.

-The prices policy should be coupled with measures to maintain production trends that ensure a proper balance between. supply and demand.
+The prices policy should be coupled with measures to maintain production trends that ensure a proper balance between supply and demand.

 68. Similarly the International Monetary Fund and the World Bank have actively continued studying the problems of financing buffer stocks and drawing up programmes for the diversification of a number of the products under threat either from excess supply on the world market or from competition from synthetics or substitutes.
-These studies were made following the resolution, adopted by the Council of Governors of these two bodies at their joint meeting in Rio de Janeiro in 1967, recommending the development of appropriate machinery for stabilizing primary commodities (1).
+These studies were made following the resolution, adopted by the Council of Governors of these two bodies at their joint meeting in Rio de Janeiro in 1967, recommending the development of appropriate machinery for stabilizing primary commodities(3).